-Another daytime travel option from Hanoi to Sapa are shuttle limousines.
+Another daytime travel option from Hanoi to Sapa is shuttle limousines.
 If you’re not looking to take an overnight train, these are a great option for ease and speed at 5 to 6 hours.
 They are big vans with 6-10 seats or so on average.
 It’s most convenient because they pick you up and drop you off at your hotels.

-Often time they have more reliable wifi than public bus, but sometimes that’s iffy, especially in the mountains to Sapa.
-Trips usually depart in the morning around 7am, as they pick up the varying guests from their hotels in the Old Quarter.
+Often time they have more reliable wifi than a public bus, but sometimes that’s iffy, especially in the mountains to Sapa.
+Trips usually depart in the morning around 7 AM, as they pick up the varying guests from their hotels in the Old Quarter.
 They’ll make 2 to 3 rest stops on the way.

 You can arrange these with your hotel or a local tourist agency.
 There’s also the option of Googling some names and calling them direct, but sometimes English is limited.
 Two choices are EcoSapa Limousine and King Express Limousine.
-You can book both these online to ensure your spot.
+You can book both of these online to ensure your spot.

 Motorbike from Hanoi to Sapa

 Head into the high country with the wind on your face via motorbike.
 There a few routes you can take but the most direct will get you there in around 9 hours.
 You’ll first head to Lao Cai, and then the final hour up a windy pass to Sapa.
-On the return, you can drive back to Lao Cai and take your motorbike onboard for a fee on the train from to Hanoi.
+On the return, you can drive back to Lao Cai and take your motorbike on board for a fee on the train from Hanoi.

 The drive is 350 kilometers from Hanoi to Sapa.
 It’s doable in one day, but it’s a lot of work.
 Most will break it up into a 1-4 day trip, choosing their own non-direct route.
 Resting and spending the night at various scenic points along the way.
 It’s a fantastic way to see the countryside and the roads less traveled.